Lamb Kofta

 Kofta, kafta, keftés, köfte… ?

 I was introduced as a teenager to Egyptian food.
-My father knew a gentleman who was from Cairo and many times when I was visiting my dad (yes my parents are divorced…), this man was making a dish from his country.
-There was so much taste in his food… flavors I never thought could go so well together – oh and some spiciness but not too much that I couldn’t handle it without drinking a liter of water and eating half a loaf of bread (I didn’t really eat spicy food back then).
+My father knew a gentleman who was from Cairo and many times when I was visiting my dad – yes, my parents are divorced -, this man was making a dish from his country.
+There was so much taste in his food, flavors I never thought could go so well together – oh, and some spiciness but not too much that I couldn’t handle it without drinking a liter of milk 🥛 and eating half a loaf of bread (I didn’t really eat spicy food back then).

-A few years later I found a few Middle-Eastern restaurants in Montréal with my culinary friend Mario.
-After I moved to southern Ontario, I started travelling a lot and one of my favorite spots to go for a few days was New York City.
+A few years later, my culinary friend Mario and I found a few Middle-Eastern restaurants in Montréal.
+After I moved to southern Ontario, I started travelling a lot and one of my favorite spots to go for a few days was New York City 🗽.

-When I discovered this little gem in New York (Mamoun’s Falafel), I met a couple from Amman and the way they described their country gave me another reason to want to go to visit that part of the globe.
-This is when I added Jordan to my bucket list.
+When I discovered this little gem in New York (Mamoun’s Falafel), I met a couple from Amman and the way they described their country gave me another reason to want to go to visit that part of the globe 🌍.
+That is when I added Jordan to my bucket list.
 Petra, Aqaba, the Dead Sea as well as Wadi Rum are some Jordanian places that are as intriguing as Egypt.

-One of their dishes that was easy for me to make besides Hummus, Falafel and Baba Ganouj was Lamb Kofta also spelled Kafta or Köfte or Keftés… As I mentioned, it all depends on where it’s from.
+One of their dishes that was easy for me to make 👩🍳 besides hummus, falafel and baba ganouj was Lamb Kofta also spelled Kafta or Köfte or Keftés.
+As I mentioned earlier, it all depends on where it’s from.
 The way I prepare my Lamb Kofta is more a Jordanian style as compared to other countries.

-When it’s not BBQ season or just too cold outside to venture out to the grill, I cook them in a skillet and the way I like to serve them is with flatbread and a yogurt sauce or with my Homemade Tzatziki Sauce.
-Other times when it’s nice and warm outdoors, I put these lamb Kofta meatballs in sliders and top them once again with my yogurt sauce or other times with my Middle East Muhammara.
+When it’s not BBQ season or just too cold 🥶 outside to venture out to the grill, I cook them in a skillet and the way I like to serve them is with flatbread and a yogurt sauce or with my homemade tzatziki sauce.
+Other times when it’s nice and warm outdoors, I put these meatballs in sliders and top them once again with my yogurt sauce or other times with my muhammara.

-As grilling season is here, this is a delicious dish to add to your BBQ recipe folder and amaze everyone at your next backyard party with these scrumptious Middle Eastern meatballs!
+Now that grilling season is here, this is a delicious dish to add to your BBQ recipe folder.
+At your next backyard party, amaze everyone with these scrumptious Middle Eastern meatballs!

 Lamb Chops with Balsamic & Red Wine Reduction